Camping in Afton State Park

-Hastings, Washington County • Daily or annual state park permit required
+Hastings, Washington County • Daily or annual state vehicle permit required

-campsite afton state park with picnic table and fire grate
+backpacking campsite in afton state park with picnic table and fire grate

 It’s also the most rustic campground in the 7-county metro area.
-No flushies except in the Visitor’s Center (which isn’t close to any of the campsites), no showers and no electricity.
+There are no flush toilets except in the Visitor’s Center (which isn’t close to any of the campsites), no showers and no electricity.
 There are water spigots throughout the area with drinkable water, though.

 Afton’s summer map gives you a good overview of the area and where the various campsites are located.